juxor/afaq/markdown/secH3.md

 (see [section H.3.10](secH3.html#sech310)).

-While Marxists like to portray this new government as _"the dictatorship of the proletariat,"_ anarchist argue that, in fact, it will be the dictatorship **over** the proletariat.
+While Marxists like to portray this new government as _"the dictatorship of the proletariat,"_ anarchists argue that, in fact, it will be the dictatorship **over** the proletariat.
 This is because if the working class **is** the ruling class (as Marxists claim) then, anarchists argue, how can they delegate their power to a government and remain so?
 Either the working class directly